-There is a risk that TERPS may collect and share more information than necessary to complete program goals and objectives, or information may be used outside the scope of the purpose for which it was collected.
-To mitigate this risk, access to data is restricted and authorized personnel are instructed to not gather or store unnecessary information about individuals.
-Access controls are implemented to ensure only authorized personnel have access to the information needed to perform official duties and access to TERPS is limited to Division of Tribal Government Services employees and contractors.
+There is a risk that Progeny may collect and share more information than necessary to complete program goals and objectives, or information may be used outside the scope of the purpose for which it was collected.
+To mitigate this risk, authorized personnel with access to the system are instructed to collect the minimal amount of information needed to perform official functions for which the system was designed and are to share information only with individuals authorized access to the information and that have a need-to-know in the performance of their official functions.
 System access and restrictions are explicitly granted based on the user roles and permissions in accordance with job descriptions and "need-to-know" factors, based on the "least privilege" principle.
 Access restrictions to data and various parts of the system's functionality is role-based and requires supervisory approval.
 Before authorizing and granting system access, users must complete all mandatory security, privacy, records management training and sign the DOI Rules of Behavior to ensure employees with access to sensitive data understand their responsibility to safeguard individual privacy.
 In addition to physical controls, operational and technical controls in place to limit these risks include firewalls, encryption, malware identification and periodic verification of system users.
 Firewalls and intrusion detection systems monitor and block unauthorized connections.
 Current antivirus software is used to check for viruses in real time and logs are routinely checked for unauthorized access or system problems.
-Data is encrypted during transmission and at rest, when stored on Federal government owned and operated computer systems with restricted access.
+Data is encrypted during transmission and at rest.
 Access controls and system logs are reviewed regularly as part of the continuous monitoring program.
 Hardcopy documents containing PII are secured in a locked office, desk drawer or file cabinets when not in use.
-TERPS meets BIA's information system security requirements, including operational and risk management policies.
+Progeny meets BIA's information system security requirements, including operational and risk management policies.

 There is risk of maintaining inaccurate information.
-This risk is mitigated through established quality control procedures to check the completeness and accuracy of information before entering data into TERPS.
+This risk is mitigated through established quality control procedures to check the completeness and accuracy of information before entering data into Progeny.
 Data collected from Tribal entities is certified by each tribe confirming that the information is accurate and was created using their own tribal membership laws.
 Information gathered from other sources is crosschecked by Enrollment Specialists via certified legal documents.
 Additionally, BIA Enrollment Specialists request updated tribal enrollment information from the Tribe or an individual tribal member before each Secretarial Election or distribution of funds.

 There is a risk that information will be maintained longer than necessary to accomplish a legitimate purpose or in accordance with an approved records retention schedule.
-In regards to information handling and retention procedures, the Division of Tribal Government Services is responsible for managing and disposing of BIA records in TERPS as the information owner.
+In regards to information handling and retention procedures, the Division of Tribal Government Services is responsible for managing and disposing of BIA records in Progeny as the information owner.
 Records in this system are related to Indian Trust Assets and have a permanent retention schedule due to their continued business and Tribal value.
 The Division of Tribal Government Services ensures only records needed to support its program, Tribes, and Tribal members is maintained.
 The Division of Tribal Government Services maintains the records in the office of record for a maximum of five years or when no longer needed for current business operations, at which time they are transferred to the American Indian Records Repository (AIRR), a Federal Record Center for permanent safekeeping in accordance with retention schedules approved by NARA under Job Code No. N1-075-05-0001, approved on March 31, 2005.
-Information collected and stored within TERPS is maintained, protected, and destroyed in compliance with all applicable Federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
+Information collected and stored within Progeny is maintained, protected, and destroyed in compliance with all applicable Federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.